minio/minio-js/README.md

 ## Quick Start Example - File Uploader

-This sample ECMAScript module connects to an object storage server, creates a bucket, and uploads a file to the bucket.
+This example connects to an object storage server, creates a bucket, and uploads a file to the bucket.
 It uses the MinIO `play` server, a public MinIO cluster located at [https://play.min.io](https://play.min.io).

 The `play` server runs the latest stable version of MinIO and may be used for testing and development.